nataliaa03/Automated_test_sample_python_selenium/README.md

 ## Generate Test Report

+1. You need to have java JDK installed on your system (and Set JAVA_HOME in PATH variables).
+2. Install allure on your system (to use allure as a command you need also add it to PATH) - https://github.com/allure-framework/allure2/releases

 To generate all tests report using Allure you need to run tests by command first:
 ```
 $ pytest --alluredir=<reports directory path>